 For some types of special baggage advance reservations should be made, otherwise Malaysia Airlines may refuse acceptance if deemed necessary.
 Passengers must pack the baggage in such a way that its contents are sufficiently protected to endure ordinary handling.
 Limited liability may apply for special baggage.

 On flights operated by Malaysia Airlines, passengers are allowed to carry in the cabin, free of charge, a quantity of unchecked baggage, which is limited by weight, number and dimensions:

 - Economy Class passengers- one piece, weighing no more than 7 kg.

-- Business and First Class passengers – two pieces, weighing no more than 7 kg each.
+- Business Class and Business Suite passengers – two pieces, weighing no more than 7 kg each.

 Each piece of baggage must not exceed the following dimensions:

 |All aircraft types (B737, A330, A350 and A380)||Length||Height||Width||Total|